 - Can crack or break easily more than other metal cookware.

 - Expensive more than other metallic pans.

 The glass is an amazing heat conductor.
 It makes a great addition to any kitchen.
 Glass is non-reactive to foods and ideal for baking items.
 Glass pans are safe for the oven, but you cannot use them on the induction cooktop.
-Glass frying pans are dishwasher safe and very easy to clean.
+These kitchen frying pans are dishwasher safe and very easy to clean.
 However, never put a hot glass pan into cold water, or cracking can occur.

 - Less expensive than the ceramic pan.